bisfrim/graphql-take-home-assignment-core/README.md

-# Grapql take home Server
+# Graphql take home Server
 ___
 Use for fetching property listings for a particular city.